paldhous/ucsc/2017/investigative-policy/md_raw/index-raw.md

 ### Week 6

 - #### May 9: [Government center scavenger hunt](government-center.html)
-At the Santa Cruz Government Center, we'll learn to look at property records, criminal records, environmental health records, board of supervisor dockets, and courts.
+At the Santa Cruz Government Center, we'll search for property records, criminal and civil court records, and more.

 - #### May 11: [Following the money and goods](follow-the-money.html)
-Financial disclosures, conflict of interest disclosures, campaign contributions, import/export data, and other online reporting resources.
+Financial disclosures, campaign contributions, import/export data, and other online reporting resources.

 ### Week 7